The UK turns to a new culture of barter: ‘I’ll swap you a loo roll for a bottle of pop’

 Among the many stories of small-scale kindness breaking out across the country include:

-Mike, Leeds: “My mate works in a bakery, and is swapping bread for a bottle of pop.
+Mike, Leeds: “My mate works in a bakery, and is swapping bread for a bottle of pop, crisps or even chocolate bunny biscuits.
 We’ve got toast again!”

 Mary, Southampton: “My dad was one of those people who panic-bought toilet paper.
 He swapped six rolls for a box of Weetabix off his neighbour.
 Everybody’s happy, and his neighbour is very relieved.”